← home

 Calar Alto search for exoearths in M dwarfs (CARMENES)

 CARMENES is a dual-channel high-resolution spectrograph operating at the 3.5m Calar Alto telescope, dedicated to the detection of terrestrial-mass exoplanets around M dwarfs.
-The survey has led to the discovery and characterisation of dozens of exoplanets, and is a cornerstone of low-mass star research in Europe (PIs: P. J. Amado, A. Quirrenbach).
+The survey has led to the discovery and characterisation of dozens of exoplanets, and is a cornerstone of low-mass star research in Europe.

 Selected publications